How much is your car worth?

 The front grille of the X7 uses electronically controlled shutters to close off airflow and reduce drag when less engine cooling is needed.
 This helps improve highway fuel economy.
 The Atlas doesn’t offer active grille shutters.

-Pressing a switch automatically lowers or raises the X7’s third row seats, to make changing between cargo and passengers easier.
+Pressing a switch automatically lowers or raises the X7’s second and third row seats, to make changing between cargo and passengers easier.
 The Atlas doesn’t offer automatic folding seats.

 The X7’s rear cargo window opens separately from the rest of the tailgate door to allow quicker loading of small packages.
 The Atlas’ rear cargo window doesn’t open.